yorikvanhavre/FreeCAD-manual/parametric_objects.md

 kinds of parameters: numbers (integers like 1, 2, 3 or floating-point values like 3.1416), real-world sizes (1mm, 2.4m, 4.5ft), (x,y,z) coordinates, text strings ("hello!") or even another object.

+This last type allows to quickly build complex chains of operations, each new object being based on a previous one, and adding new features to it.

-In the example below, a Pad object takes a 2D shape (Sketch) and an extrusion distance.
+In the example below, a Pad object is based on a 2D shape (Sketch) and an extrusion distance.
 With these, it produces an extrusion (pad) of the given 2D shape, by the given distance.
 You can then use this pad as a base for further operations, such as drawing a new 2D shape on one of its faces (Sketch001) and then making a subtraction (pocket), until arriving at your final object.
 All the intermediary operations (2D shapse, pad,